techking11/techking11/README.md

 My name is **Nay Myo Aung**.
-I am a **Software Engineer** focusing on **Machine Learning** after coming from a background in **Full Stack Development and Desktop Development**.
+I am a **Full Stack Developer** focusing on **Full Stack Development** after coming from a background in **Frontend Development and Desktop Development**.
 I am a passionate and skilled software engineer with a strong background in developing robust and efficient web applications.

 **Tech Stack**